Syracuse Art Galleries, Museums, Supplies & More

 Walking Tours

-We don’t know of any daily art walks near you, however some of the festivals we mentioned before would be great for this.
-Namely the Syracuse Arts & Crafts Festival each July and Art on the Porches event that goes down each September in the Strathmore Neighborhood.
+We don’t know of any daily art walks near you however some of the festivals we mentioned before would be great for this.
+Namely the local Syracuse Arts & Crafts Festival each July and Art on the Porches event that goes down each September in the Strathmore Neighborhood.

 Sculptures & Statues